Key distribution issues in emerging markets

 Value chain – Do we understand the value and margin of partner in the system?

 Cost to serve – What is the true cost to serve?
 The true cost to serve is sometimes underestimated and companies must have a clear understanding of the cost to serve for both the distributor and the company.
-In many cases in emerging markets, financial cost centers provide limited data and financial modeling is essential to determine the true cost to serve.
+In many cases in emerging markets, financial cost centers provide limited data and financial modelling is essential to determine the true cost to serve.
 Many distributors fail because the remuneration is set too low and not adjusted for inflation on a periodic basis.

 Low cost distribution – What local distribution solutions exist in the market that can be leveraged?
 Often small groceries are situated in congested areas, with narrow gravel roads where trucks can’t enter.
 In these markets you might find pushcarts, trolleys or motorbikes (e.g. Vietnam).
 Tapping into their distribution structure can lower cost and increase product availability.
 Some consumer goods companies, e.g. Coca-Cola and Unilever, have also successfully managed to organize these lower cost distribution models and make it work for their operations and product portfolio.